 The financial statements also set out details of the Authority's reserves and balances, which are another essential tool to manage risk exposure and smooth the impact of major costs.
 The requirement for financial reserves is acknowledged in statute.
 Sections 32 and 43 of the Local Government Finance Act 1992 require billing and precepting authorities in England and Wales to have regard to the level of reserves needed for meeting estimated future expenditure when calculating the budget requirement, and regard to LAAP Bulletin 99 - Local Authority Reserves and Balances.
-The level of the Fire Authority General Fund Balance (£3.142m) is in line with the Authority's Reserves and Balances Policy approved in February 2016 which set a minimum level of 8% of the Revenue Budget based upon an assessment of the financial risks that the Authority faces.
+The level of the Fire Authority General Fund Balance (£3.142m) is in line with the Authority's Reserves and Balances Policy approved in February 2016 and maintained in February 2017 which set a minimum level of 8% of the Revenue Budget based upon an assessment of the financial risks that the Authority faces.

-The Authority's revenue balances have increased by £0.570m to £13.132m at 31 March 2016 (including the 2015/16 Revenue Budget underspend of £0.089m), of which 76% is held for specific purposes.
-With the addition of the Capital Reserves of £6.438m this means that total usable reserves stand at £19.570m - as shown in note 20 to the accounts.
+The Authority's revenue balances have increased by £2.411m to £15.543m at 31 March 2017 (including the 2016/17 Revenue Budget underspend of £0.465m which has been earmarked to support wholetime firefighter recruitment), of which 80% is held for specific purposes.
+With the addition of the Capital Reserves of £5.512m this means that total usable reserves stand at £21.055m - as shown in note 20 to the accounts.

 Details of the Authority's earmarked reserves can be found within note 8 to the Core Accounting Statements.
-Current earmarked reserves are £9.990m, the most significant being those to provide resources which may be used for capital spending in order to reduce the need for and consequent revenue cost of borrowing and to support service improvement, particularly in Information Management, and the delivery of savings.
-Other earmarked reserves cover the replacement of Breathing Apparatus, Budget Carry Forward, Insurance Fund, and Sprinkler Installation.
+Current earmarked reserves are £12.401m, the most significant being those to provide resources which may be used for capital spending in order to reduce the need for and consequent revenue cost of borrowing and to support service improvement, particularly HQ relocation and agile working.
+Other earmarked reserves cover the Information Management transformation programme, replacement of Breathing Apparatus, Emergency Services Communication Project and Sprinkler Installation.
 Certain reserves are held to manage the accounting processes for tangible fixed assets and retirement benefits and they do not represent usable resources for the Authority.